-With intussusception, blood supply to the affected part of the intestine gets reduced or disrupted.
+With intussusception, blood supply to the affected part of the intestine is reduced or disrupted.
 This leads to swelling in that area and intestinal obstruction.
-If the blood supply to the affected part is considerably low, there is a chance of tissue death, bleeding and rupture of the intestine.
+This reduction in blood supply can lead to chances of tissue necrosis, bleeding or rupture of the intestine.
 This in turn can cause infection in the abdominal cavity and lead to sepsis and shock.

-Intussusception is a medical emergency and requires immediate medical assistance to prevent major complications like gangrene (death of intestinal tissue) of the intestine, peritonitis, sepsis and shock.
-Usually, if treatment given within 24 hours of onset of intussusception, chances of developing complications are low.
+Intussusception is a medical emergency and requires immediate medical assistance to prevent major complications like gangrene (death of intestinal tissue with infection) of the intestine, peritonitis, sepsis and shock.

 Symptoms of Intussusception in a Child:

-• Sudden severe colicky abdominal pain alternating with periods of no pain.
-As the condition progresses, further pain only becomes stronger and intense.
-The baby pulls the knees to the chest during episodes of such pain and cries out loud
+- As the condition progresses, further pain only more pronounced and intense.
+The baby pulls up the knees to the chest during episodes of such pain and cries out loud

 Signs of Intussusception in a Child: